coder/websocket/README.md

 In terms of performance, the differences depend on your application code. nhooyr/websocket reuses buffers efficiently out of the box whereas gorilla/websocket does not.
-As mentioned above, it also supports concurrent readers and writers out of the box.
+As mentioned above, it also supports concurrent writers out of the box.

-The only performance downside to nhooyr/websocket is that uses two extra goroutines.
+The only performance con to nhooyr/websocket is that uses two extra goroutines.
 One for reading pings, pongs and close frames async to application code and another to support context.Context cancellation.
-This costs 4 KB of memory which is fairly cheap.
+This costs 4 KB of memory which is cheap compared to the benefits.

 ### x/net/websocket